behu-kea/first-semester-java/README.md

 ## Exam

-The exam will take place in December date is still to be decided

 The exam will be a 20 minutes spoken exam.
 You will come into the classroom, pick a small problem and then solve that problem in Java.
 The examinators will ask questions regarding the implementation.

 You can read more about the exam in the [studieordning](https://kea.dk/images/DA/Files/Uddannelser/Studieordninger/STO-Datamatiker-2019-december.pdf)